Kreisverkehr/discord-event-bot/README.md

 #### Option 1: Use docker-compose

 The bot comes as a docker image.
 You can use the following samples to get it up and running in a matter of minutes.
+You can find sample docker-compose configurations below.
+Please note that you can either replace `${DiscordEventBotToken}` with your actual token or create an environment variable called `DiscordEventBotToken`.

 docker-compose.yml (Linux containers)
 ```yaml